NexPlayer/Android-SDK/getting-started.md

 ### Advice for Applications

 It is recommended that *android:theme="@android:style/Theme.NoTitleBar"* be used in AndroidManifest.xml instead of *android:theme="@android:style/Theme.Wallpaper.NoTitleBar"* since this setting may cause unwanted side effects in fonts when the OpenGL renderer is in use.

-Developers are also encouraged to use all of the files and folders included in the SDK/libs folder with the NexPlayer™ SDK.
+Developers are also encouraged to use all of the files and folders included in the SDK/libs folder with the NexPlayer SDK.
 If application size is an issue, please refer to **Selective Codec Support and Required Libraries**.

 ## Enabling Modified HTTP Requests

-In order to modify an HTTP Request with NexPlayer™ :
+In order to modify an HTTP Request with NexPlayer :

 1. Add the following code: